If you’ve been thinking about attending college after high school, there are a lot of questions to consider.

-The Pew Research Center conducted a study in 2016 that found 18% of students raised within Christianity or another faith now identify as agnostic, with no religious affiliation.
+The Pew Research Center conducted a study in 2016 that found that 18% of students raised within Christianity or another faith now identify as agnostic, with no religious affiliation.
 When asked why, many students indicated “science” as the reason they do not believe in religious teachings.

-The purpose of Christian education is to present academics with a faith-based worldview, equipping you with skills and biblical principles needed to thrive in future professions.
+The purpose of Christian education is to present academics with a faith-based worldview, equipping you with skills and biblical principles needed to thrive in future professions, including science-based ones.

-2. Christian colleges encourage a deeper understanding of life and academics.
+Christian colleges encourage a deeper understanding of life and academics.

 Christian colleges understand this, so they often require biblical and theological courses as part of general education.
 Here at Crown, we equip you with an education that pushes you to grow down into your relationship with God.

 Biblical and theological courses provide tools that help students understand intrinsic biblical principles.
 The necessity for more relevant Christian critical thinkers is as high as ever.
 With subjects from evolution to global ethics and LGBTQ+ issues, students need to be capable of responsibly engaging with culture while giving well-thought-out reasons for their beliefs.

 Each class taught, conversation had, and interaction with a professor is with an individual serving as a mentor who infuses the principles of Christianity into every activity.
 Christian colleges often hold chapel services, small group Bible studies, corporate prayer activities, and other resources to help you grow in your faith.

 Communities thrive at Christian institutions, cultivating a culture where friends affirm faith, spend time in prayer, and grapple with tough issues together from a biblical perspective.
 College is a time to set a firm foundation in Christ through deep nurturing and development of your faith.

-3. Christian colleges value high-quality education and affordability.
+Christian colleges value high-quality education and affordability.

-Small classes are the norm in many Christian colleges—something you won’t see at many larger institutions.
+Small classes are the norm in many Christian colleges—something you won’t usually see at many larger institutions.
 Not only do faculty dedicate themselves to integrity and sound teaching, but they can teach from a holistic perspective, caring for your individual needs.

 As student debt has risen substantially in the last decade, it is more apparent than ever to make a wise financial decision when considering colleges.
 Though private institutions’ sticker prices tend to be higher, many Christian colleges can provide substantial financial aid to students, making Christian education affordable.

-According to an analysis conducted by Econsult Solutions Inc., the loan default rate for graduates from institutions within the Council for Christian Colleges & Universities (CCCU) is 6.3%, nearly half the national average of 11.5%.
+According to an analysis conducted by Econsult Solutions, Inc., the loan default rate for graduates from institutions within the Council for Christian Colleges & Universities (CCCU) is 6.3%, nearly half the national average of 11.5%.
 (Crown College is a member of the CCCU.)

 Find a place that will foster Christian faith in academics, creating opportunities to develop you as a Christ-centered thinker.
 Be academically prepared to live out your call to be a witness of the Gospel.
 Go deeper.